MatejTymes/JavaFixes/README.md

 ### Microtype

-Immutable single value holder.
+Immutable Single value holder.
 Microtypes help you with error-prone multi-parameter methods like for example constructor with 6 Strings parameters, where you can provide typed parameters instead, like: AccountNumber, UserId, Nationality, ...
 It also implements `equals`, `hashCode` and `toString`.
 ```Java
     public class UserId extends Microtype<String> {